crobbins215/pdf-merge-split/README.md

 **Nice to Have:**
 - ✅ Split PDFs by bookmarks (top-level bookmarks only)
 - ✅ Split PDFs by file size (iteratively adds pages until size limit)
-- ✅ Bookmark preservation during merge (with document name prefixes)
-- ✅ Page size standardization during merge (KEEP_ORIGINAL, USE_LARGEST, USE_FIRST, A4)

 ## Implementation Details